denten-books/plain-text/1-metaphor.md

 entity to the other, at the point of contact between human and machine.
 In this chapter, we will begin to unpack the interface metaphor.

-### 1.1 Verisimilitude
+### 1.1 Intro to Interface Metaphor

 In the language of cognitive metaphor theory, the kind of interface metaphors that we have been discussing so far go under the name of *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," they transfer organizing principles from one domain to another.
 Thus to say something like "time is money" is not just to compare time an money visually or ontologically, but to suggest that something in the arrangement of the financial system resembles something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
+It is a structural similarity.
 If metaphors work by transferring qualities, structure is the quality being transferred in all of the above cases.
 Structural metaphors organize one thing in the shape of another.

 On an abstract level, structural substitution defines computation in general.
-Recall for a moment Turing's seminal definition of the universal computing machine.[^ln1-turing] What he calls a "computing machine" involves a finite number of configurations of "tape" and "symbol."
+Recall for a moment Turing's seminal definition of the universal computing machine, covered also in greater detail in the next chapter.[^ln1-turing] What he calls a "computing machine" involves a finite number of configurations of "tape" and "symbol."
 The machine attains a universal quality when configurations of tape and symbol can substitute for all other forms of symbolic manipulation.
 In this way a universal computer can emulate a calculator, but also typewriter, a book, and a fairy tale world.
 Turing's universal computing machine is a type of a structural metaphor by definition.
 It has the ability to represent all other symbolic machine states, symbolically.
 Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
 That is not to say that it can *do* anything.
 For example, one cannot use a computational device to hammer nails.
 But a